AllanB-MD/AllanB-MD.github.io/README.md

 # AllanB-MD.github.io
 # Welcome to My GitHub Portfolio

 Hi there!
-I’m **Dr. Allan Besiime**, a seasoned public health specialist with over 7 years of experience driving health systems strengthening programs across Sub-Saharan Africa.
+I’m **Dr. Allan Besiime**, A public health specialist with 05+ years of experience driving health systems strengthening interventions across Sub-Saharan Africa.
 I thrive on using data-driven strategies to solve complex public health challenges and deliver impactful outcomes.
-My work is fueled by a passion for leveraging cutting-edge technologies and data science to optimize healthcare delivery.
+My work is fueled by a passion for leveraging data science to optimize healthcare delivery.

 ## What I Bring to the Table